standard-procedure/plumbing/README.md

 ## Plumbing::Pipeline - transform data through a pipeline

 Define a sequence of operations that proceed in order, passing their output from one operation as the input to another.
+[Unix pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix)) in Ruby.

 Use `perform` to define a step that takes some input and returns a different output.
-Use `execute` to define a step that takes some input and returns that same input.
+  Specify `using` to re-use an existing `Plumbing::Pipeline` as a step within this pipeline.
-Use `embed` to define a step that uses another `Plumbing::Chain` class to generate the output.
+Use `execute` to define a step that takes some input, performs an action but passes the input, unchanged, to the next step.

 If you have [dry-validation](https://dry-rb.org/gems/dry-validation/1.10/) installed, you can validate your input using a `Dry::Validation::Contract`.